Z4kM4rm3l/magni/README.md

 Cloud-level spending protection provides a final boundary outside the application itself.

 The layers are intentionally redundant.

-The objective is that a failure in one protection mechanism does not automatically become an unrestricted LLM billing event.
+A failure in one protection mechanism should not automatically become an unrestricted LLM billing event.

 ---

-## Billing Architecture
+## Billing & Account Management

 Magni integrates subscription billing through Stripe while maintaining application-side usage controls.

-The system separates:

-* Subscription state
-* Account identity
-* AI usage
-* Usage limits
-* Billing enforcement

-This allows usage decisions to be enforced by the application rather than relying exclusively on the payment provider.

-The design also accounts for concurrent requests so simultaneous operations cannot simply race past usage limits.

----

-## Authentication and Account Management

-Magni includes:
+The application includes:

 * JWT-based authentication
 * Password hashing with bcrypt